GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 **Note:** This section covers client installation only for the Oculus Quest 2.
 For other HMDs, see the [NVIDIA CloudXR documentation](https://docs.nvidia.com/cloudxr-sdk/index.html).

-1. In a terminal on your local workstation, go to where you extracted the NVIDIA CloudXR SDK, and then go to the subdirectory that contains the sample app for the Oculus Quest 2: `Sample/Android/OculusVR`.
+1. In a command shell on your local workstation, go to where you extracted the NVIDIA CloudXR SDK, and then go to the subdirectory that contains the sample app for the Oculus Quest 2: `Sample/Android/OculusVR`.

 1. Install the sample application on your Oculus Quest 2:

-        adb install -r ovr-sample.apk`
+        adb install -r ovr-sample.apk

     On the Oculus Quest 2, the CloudXR Client is located under **Apps > Unknown Sources**.